NeonWilderness/twoday/docs/images.md

 > tImageID is the resulting name tag for the image, either defined by tImageInfo.alias or derived by the system.
 If the same image name already exists, a new entry will be created and a sequential number will be added to tImageID (starting with "0").
 It is strongly recommended to always check/use the returned tImageID as this may differ from the originally intended image name.

 > If the file does already exist, a copy will be created.

+> If param "layout" is passed, the image will instead be added to this layout as a layout image.
+When creating a layout image, the params "topic" and "addToTopic" will be ignored.

 #### Example: Create a new image with the name "baum2" on blog alias *neonwilderness* as part of photo album "My tree images"
 ```